 Use a timer or set calendar alerts to help yourself stay on track.
 If you lay the groundwork in advance, you’re more likely to adhere to it.

 Allow time for flexibility so you’ll be able to quickly adapt to unique circumstances such as special requests, unexpected projects, or to fill-in for a coworker who’s out for the day.

 Track Your Time

 Once you’ve set a schedule, track how well you actually stick to it.
 Did you spend 45 minutes writing reports, or did that actually take an hour and a half?
-If your employer is still having a hard time trusting you working remotely, this is also the perfect opportunity to show them how you spent your time and prove you can deliver results.
+Once you’ve got a good idea of the ebbs and flows of your working habits, use that knowledge to keep yourself accountable and productive.

 Take Smart Breaks

 Nobody is built to concentrate for eight hours straight (or more).
 Take strategic breaks to boost your productivity.
 Not all breaks are created equal.
 Psychology Today suggests that activities like meditation, working out, or helping a colleague make effective breaks because they help with detachment and boost positive emotions.
 Experiment to find what works best for you.

 Plan for a bit of downtime throughout your workday, being sure to allow for periodic rest breaks and (of course!) time to eat some lunch.

 Consider varying the frequency and length of your work breaks.
 Social scientists suggest a range of times — work for 52 minutes and break for 17, work for 90 then rest a bit.

 Get up and move around when you are taking breaks, being sure to give your eyes and brain a break from screen time.